FAQs

 - TRIBE nutrition & merchandise!

-The Registration Fee does not include: transport to Ibiza; personal insurance; any extended accommodation (i.e. any additional nights if you arrive early or choose to extend your trip); or any other out-of-pocket expenses on the route.
-For any questions regarding your entry fee and/or what’s included in the costs, please contact macy@wearetribe.co
+The Registration Fee does not include: transport to the Dolomites; personal insurance; any extended accommodation (i.e. any additional nights if you arrive early or choose to extend your trip); or any other out-of-pocket expenses on the route.

 What is the TRIBE Freedom Foundation?